George Stephenson (1781–1848)

 George Stephenson

-The combination of George Stephenson’s achievements in both civil and mechanical engineering has directly influenced much of our railway infrastructure.
-He foresaw a national network of lines, running at a ‘standard gauge’ with minimal gradients.
-Routes he surveyed and structures he designed and built are still in use today.
-For this pioneering work he is known as the father of the railways.
+George Stephenson’s work in civil and mechanical engineering greatly influenced our railway system.
+He envisioned a national network of tracks with a standard width and gentle slopes.
+Many of the routes he planned and the structures he built are still in use today.
+Because of his pioneering efforts, he is known as the father of the railways.

 Father of the railways

-The success Stephenson enjoyed with the Stockton & Darlington railway meant that he was much in demand with other fledgling railway projects.
-He was quickly enlisted by the Liverpool & Manchester Railway and was appointed their chief engineer bringing with him his assistant Joseph Locke.
-Stephenson understood that for maximum efficiency of the engines, gradients had to be kept to a minimum.
-To keep the line as level as possible, building the Liverpool & Manchester Railway included major civil engineering undertakings on a scale not seen before, for example at the Sankey Viaduct, the skew bridge at Rainhill, the Wapping Tunnel and the cutting at Olive Mount.
-The Rainhill Trials in October 1829 settled once and for all the advantages of locomotive power on the new railway as Rocket, built by Robert Stephenson & Co proved that engines could be fast and reliable.
-The Liverpool and Manchester Railway – the first intercity railway in the world – opened for traffic on 15 September 1830 with great ceremony, during which George drove Rocket in the procession.
+Stephenson’s success with the Stockton & Darlington Railway made him sought after for other railway projects.
+He was soon hired by the Liverpool & Manchester Railway as their chief engineer, bringing his assistant Joseph Locke.
+Stephenson knew that to make engines efficient, the tracks needed to be as level as possible.
+Building the Liverpool & Manchester Railway involved major engineering feats, like the Sankey Viaduct, the skew bridge at Rainhill, the Wapping Tunnel, and the Olive Mount cutting.
+The Rainhill Trials in October 1829 proved the advantages of locomotive power when the Rocket, built by Robert Stephenson & Co, showed that engines could be fast and reliable.
+The Liverpool & Manchester Railway, the first intercity railway in the world, opened on September 15, 1830, with George driving the Rocket in the ceremony.

-The success of the Liverpool & Manchester Railway secured George Stephenson’s position, and he became associated with many railway projects mainly in the north midlands and south Pennines during the 1830s, including linking the Liverpool and Manchester Railway with lines to Birmingham (the Grand Junction Railway) and Leeds (the Manchester & Leeds Railway).
-By the 1840s George Stephenson stepped back from railway engineering, concentrating instead on his interests in mining.
-Younger engineers such as his son Robert Stephenson, Joseph Locke and Isambard Kingdom Brunel were driving the construction and development of the railway forward.
-During this time he was a founder of the Institution of Mechanical Engineers and was appointed its first President in 1847, shortly before his death in Chesterfield on 12 August 1848.
+The success of the Liverpool & Manchester Railway solidified George Stephenson’s reputation.
+He worked on many railway projects in the north midlands and south Pennines during the 1830s, including connecting the Liverpool & Manchester Railway to Birmingham (the Grand Junction Railway) and Leeds (the Manchester & Leeds Railway).
+By the 1840s, George stepped back from railway engineering to focus on mining.
+Younger engineers like his son Robert Stephenson, Joseph Locke, and Isambard Kingdom Brunel continued to advance railway construction.
+George was a founder of the Institution of Mechanical Engineers and became its first President in 1847, shortly before his death in Chesterfield on August 12, 1848.

 Did you know?